redhat-performance/regulus/branch-readme.txt

     3. ens2f1 (XXV710) is br-ex,
     4. SRIOV has been installed by RDS
     5. performanceprofile named customcnf
-Adaptations
+    6. The worker nodes each havs 64 CPUs (32 core HT) Adaptations
    1. Stay away form control plane workers.
 Use MATCH, MATCH_NOT to select different workers.
 	In ./templates/common/worker_labels.config: